Module and Programme Catalogue

 Learning outcomes

-1. Recognise the cultural and historical significance of the Holocaust
+- Understanding of the historical and cultural significance of the Holocaust

 Syllabus